Tristanggr/Global-Activity-Score/README.md

 ## TODO
 ### Adding GPS
-With GPS informations from the phone, we could estimate the number of kilometres travelled and thus add this parameter.
+With GPS information from the phone, we could estimate the number of kilometres travelled and thus add this parameter.

 ### Create a score based on the variability of the heart rate during the day
 The heart rate is a good estimator of the intensity of a physical effort.